 Free parking will be available on Cromford Meadows.
-You will be directed where to park when you arrive.
+You will be directed where to park when you arrive by our volunteers.

-Your entry fee covers the cost to run the event safely, but it’s your sponsorship money that really makes a difference.
-We are asking you to aim to raise £75 per person, to ensure that Ashgate Hospice is here for the future, and can continue to provide end of life care to the people who need it most.
-If you need any help or inspiration raising sponsorship, click here for some ideas or get in touch.
+Your entry fee covers the cost of running the event safely, but it’s your sponsorship money that makes a difference.
+We are asking you to aim to raise £80 per person but whatever you can raise will help to ensure that Ashgate Hospice is here for the future, and can continue to provide end of life care to the people who need it most.
+If you need any help or inspiration raising sponsorship, check out our fundraising toolkit for ideas, or get in touch.

-Please also be aware that part of Lea Road is closed, so please check your route before the day.
+Please also be aware that part of Lea Road may be closed, so please check your route before the day.

 With the latest Government Covid-19 rule changes, we understand that it is no longer a legal requirement to wear face masks, conduct lateral flow tests and to social distance.
-However, we are politely asking you to do a lateral flow test if possible before coming to the event, to not attend if you have any of the known symptoms of Covid-19, to wear a face covering on the short coach trip to your chosen start line and to maintain social distance where possible.
+However, please feel free to wear a mask if you feel more comfortable to do so.

 If you requested a T-shirt when you registered for the event, these will be available for you to collect at registration.
 Don’t worry if you didn’t and have changed your mind – we’ll have one available for you too!